neonov1y/speaker_diarization/README.md

 ## Unzip and prepare the model

-Unzip the pytorch_model_emb.zip" file the embedding model and locate it in the same direcory with the rest files.
+Unzip the "pytorch_model_emb.zip" file the embedding model and locate it in the same direcory with the rest files.

 ## JSON config